rfcx/guardian-software/README.md

 2. Go to Settings > Wireless & Networks - **More...** > Default SMS app > Choose **RFCx Admin**

    ![](docs/images/sms_to_admin.PNG?raw=true)

+3. Or open the admin role and set it from the app itself

 ### Step 8: How to set Default Write Disk to Phone storage